MokubaAttack/scripts/mokuba_colab/readme.md

   - 4 : HAMMING
   - 5 : BICUBIC
   - 6 : LANCZOS
-- sample : int ( default : 1 ) It is the scheduler type.
+- sample : str ( default : "DDIM" ) It is the scheduler type.
-  - 1 : DDIMScheduler
-  - 2 : DDPMScheduler
+  - Euler a
-  - 3 : PNDMScheduler
+  - Euler
-  - 4 : DPMSolverSinglestepScheduler
+  - LMS
-  - 5 : DPMSolverMultistepScheduler
+  - Heun
-  - 6 : LMSDiscreteScheduler
+  - DPM2
+  - DPM2 a
+  - DPM++ 2M
+  - DPM++ SDE
+  - DPM++ 2M SDE
+  - DPM++ 3M SDE
+  - LMS Karras
+  - DPM2 Karras
+  - DPM2 a Karras
+  - DPM++ 2M Karras
+  - DPM++ SDE Karras
+  - DPM++ 2M SDE Karras
+  - DPM++ 3M SDE Karras
-  - 7 : EulerDiscreteScheduler
+  - DDIM
-  - 8 : EulerAncestralDiscreteScheduler
+  - PLMS
-  - 9 : HeunDiscreteScheduler
+  - UniPC
-  - 0 : KDPM2AncestralDiscreteScheduler
+  - LCM
-- seed : int ( default : 0 ) It is the seed.
+- seed : int or int list ( default : 0 ) It is the seed or the seed list.
 If you input zero, the random seeds are made.
 - out_folder : str ( default : "data" ) It is the output folder path.
 If the folder doesn't exist, that is made.
 - pos_emb : str list ( default : [] ) It is the positive embedding file list.
 - neg_emb : str list ( default : [] ) It is the negative embedding file list.